CircuitQ: An open-source toolbox for superconducting circuits: Demonstration and benchmark

 Here, $\Phi_{1}$ and $q_{1}$ are the flux and charge variables of node $1$, and $\tilde{q}_{1}$ is a charge offset that can be introduced upon initialization (see Appendix~\ref{appendix:code_fig_examples}).
 We associate $E_{J010}$ with the Josephson energy of the $0$-th junction between node $0$ and $1$, which is shunted by the capacitance $C_{01}$.
-The flux quantum $\Phi_0 = \frac{\hbar}{2e}$ will be displayed as $\Phi_o$ in the toolbox, to distinguish it from the node flux of a potential node $0$.
-Since the principles of this notation are also applicable for the following examples, we will not define the symbols in the following equations separately.
-The numerical values for the corresponding spectrum plot in Fig.~\ref{fig:examples}, which shows the lowest eigenstates of the weakly anharmonic cosine-potential, are chosen to be $C_{01}=0.1 $~pF and $E_{J010} \approx 40~\mu$eV.
-For the fluxonium qubit, the toolbox determines the symbolic Hamiltonian
+This notation, which assigns circuit elements like a Josephson junction to Hamiltonian parameters like a Joesphson energy by providing the corresponding edge nodes in the index of the symbols, is kept consistent.
+For better readability, we do not define all the symbols in the following Hamiltonians individually.
+The flux quantum $\Phi_0$ will be displayed as $\Phi_o$ in the toolbox, to distinguish it from the node flux of node $0$.
+The numerical values for the corresponding spectrum plot in figure~\ref{fig:examples}, which shows the lowest eigenstates of the weakly anharmonic cosine-potential, are the default values, i.e. $C_{01}=100 $~fF and $E_{J010} \approx 9.69~$GHz$\cdot h$.